Home

 The Prihar Sisters in Oregon

 Growing up in Moorhead, Minnesota, the sisters were the youngest two of eight Prihar children born to George and Maria Prihar.
 Over time, starting with an older brother, one-by-one all eight of the Prihar siblings moved from Minnesota to Oregon.
 One older brother, Aleck, served in the US Army in WWII and later in the US Air Force during the Korean Conflict.
 He married in Alameda, California and moved his family to Portland between his times in the service.
 A graduate of the Univ. of Portland (BA ’49), Aleck Prihar worked for the City of Portland, after retiring from the military.
 All of the Prihar family members had religious convictions.
-Aleck, for example, was a member of the St. Pius X Catholic Church, where his wife, children and he were consistent parishioners.
+Aleck, for example, was a member of the St. Pius X Catholic Church, where his wife, children and he were regular parishioners.[1]

 Another brother, George Prihar, Jr. was an engineer in Portland who raised his family on NE Thompson in the Irvington neighborhood.